Carl was the only one who had no idea why he'd moved to Los Angeles. He'd simply followed his friends there.

 The next day Carl received a phone call from a commercial talent agent.
 She said she was a friend of Tom's, and that he had recommended Carl to her.
 She also said Tom was sure he already had theatrical and motion picture representation, but would he be interested in possibly doing commercials?
 They paid well—and besides, lots of stage actors supplemented their income doing them so they could stay true to the stage—if this was what Carl wanted to do.
 Gielgud, for example, just wrapped one.

 Quietly coached by Fred, Carl said he'd left his pictures and resumes back East, and was too busy to come and meet with her anyway.
 However, if she knew of any auditions in the next few days he'd try and make arrangements to be there.

 The next afternoon Carl went out on his first casting call.
 It was for a hamburger commercial.
 He wasn't nervous or pushy, but rather blase' about the whole thing because he didn't care about it at all.

 He got the job.
 The agency executive and the director loved his expressionless face and droll, monotone delivery.
 It was just what they were looking for, although they admitted they hadn't known this until seeing it.

 After hearing about Carl's success, Allan and the two actress friends became thoroughly disgusted with Carl.
-They accused him of 'selling out'.
+They accused him of "selling out."
 Fred, of course, found the whole thing hysterical, but pretended to champion Allan and the girls' inane reaction to the whole thing just to mock them.
-He explained to Carl that it would be like an architect with deep aesthetic principles degrading himself by designing garish drive-up restaurants for a hot dog chain.
+He explained to Carl it would be like an architect with deep aesthetic principles degrading himself by designing garish drive-up restaurants for a hot dog chain.

 Allan was the first to leave.
 He didn't like being poor.
 Then Fred left.
 The girls disappeared.